FatCharlie/DiscoBox/README.md

 ![crosstalk-by-mode-group-barchart](images/discobox_mode_group_crosstalk.png)

- Looking at the noise we can see p > 2 has the greatest cross-talk potential so we will widen l before trying p.
+ Looking at the noise we can see p > 2 has the greatest cross-talk potential so we will widen  $\ell$ before trying  $p$.

 ## References